 It gives them the confidence to explore and learn in secure and safe, yet challenging, indoor and outdoor spaces.’
 (PiP 3.3 EYFS, 2008)

-A well-organised environment allows the adults to spend more time – and quality time – playing and working alongside the children and less time organising resources for tasks.
+A well-organized environment allows the adults to spend more time – and quality time – playing and working alongside the children and less time organizing resources for tasks.
 High-quality resources attractively presented in an interesting environment will enable child-initiated learning to occur.

 ‘Where possible, link the indoor and outdoor environments so that children can move freely between them’ (EYFS, 2008)

-When organising the environment of an early years setting, adults need to ensure that:
+When organizing the environment of an early years setting, adults need to ensure that:

 - The space both indoors and outdoors is structured in a way that enables easy access to resources and opportunities for the children to play and work alone,